enso-org/enso/doc/design/syntax/syntax.md

 ```

 While using this form we define common methods on a set of constructors, like
-the method `not` and we use pattern matching to chose the right algorithm path,
+the method `not`, and we use pattern matching to chose the right algorithm path,
 this approach does not have any performance penalties, because the compiler is
-provided with enough information to optimize this check away if the value was
+provided with enough information to optimize this check away if the value is
 known at compile time.

 One important thing to note here is that if you don't define any explicit